What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

-You can make a complaint by submitting a completed Discrimination, Harassment, and/or Retaliation Complaint Form to the Office of Equal Opportunity and Compliance or by bringing the matter to the attention of any of the following (verbally or in writing):
+You can make a complaint by submitting a completed Discrimination, Harassment, and/or Retaliation Complaint Form to the Equity, Diversity and Inclusion Office or by bringing the matter to the attention of any of the following (verbally or in writing):

-Regardless of to whom the complaint is made, the Dean of Students Department handles complaints against students, while the Office of Equal Opportunity and Compliance is responsible for investigating complaints against anyone else (faculty, staff, contractors, or visitors).
-To learn more about investigative procedures, see the complaint procedures within FSU’s Sex Discrimination and Sexual Misconduct Policy or call the EOC at 850-645-6519.
+Regardless of to whom the complaint is made, the Dean of Students Department handles complaints against students, while the Equity, Diversity and Inclusion Office is responsible for investigating complaints against anyone else (faculty, staff, contractors, or visitors).
+To learn more about investigative procedures, see the complaint procedures within FSU’s Anti-Sexual Misconduct Policy or call the EOC at 850-645-6519.
 Complaints involving sexual harassment allegations against a student will be resolved by the Dean of Students Department in accordance with student conduct procedures.
 More information about the student conduct process can be found at https://dos.fsu.edu/srr/.

 Does a survivor of sexual violence have to choose between proceeding criminally and having the University respond?

-No. The University encourages survivors to simultaneously pursue both a criminal investigation with the police and a University sexual misconduct complaint investigation, by reporting the situation internally (to the Office of Equal Opportunity and Compliance (850-645-6519) or the Dean of Students Department (850-644-2428)) and externally to a law enforcement agency (FSU Police Department or another law enforcement agency).
+No. The University encourages survivors to simultaneously pursue both a criminal investigation with the police and a University sexual misconduct complaint investigation, by reporting the situation internally (to the Equity, Diversity and Inclusion Office (850-645-6519) or the Dean of Students Department (850-644-2428) and externally to a law enforcement agency (FSU Police Department or another law enforcement agency).
 University staff members in the Victim Advocate Program are available to assist survivors in making the police report.
 However, a survivor is not required to file a police report in order to make a complaint to FSU.
 The University’s Title IX obligation to investigate complaints of sexual misconduct exists regardless of whether there is also a criminal investigation of the same incident.